 Hit and run cases can become very complicated when there are several injured parties, and vehicles involved.
 It can become more complex when other laws come into play regarding who was at fault and the specific obligations of independent drivers.
 A single driver may be charged with reckless driving, bodily injury, vehicular homicide, and a variety of other charges.
 It is extremely important to seek legal representation from an automobile accident attorney in Las Vegas that has experience and knowledge about hit and run collisions.
 They will work hard on your behalf to defend you from unjust consequences.

 Harris & Harris injury lawyers have been serving Las Vegas for over 15 years.
 We have the skills, dedication and resources to ensure your case is settled in a just way.
-If you’ve been involved in a hit and run accident give us a call at (702) 384-1414 to speak to an automobile accident attorney in Las Vegas.
+If you’ve been involved in a hit and run accident give us a call at (702) 384-1414 to speak to a hit and run accident attorney in Las Vegas.
 You can also fill out our online contact form here.